srranjan/bankofantarc/k8/tkn/kaniko-build-push/README.md

 tkn pipelinerun logs  clone-build-push-run-kwgf7 Pipeline still running ...
 PipelineRun is still running: Tasks Completed: 0 (Failed: 0, Cancelled 0), Incomplete: 3, Skipped: 0
+PostScript: The following should be successful, but the above is also successfully tested (may require bare metal).
 Now, for starting the pipeline, after a lot of trial and error, used this: tkn pipeline start clone-build-push --use-pipelinerun clone-build-push-run-kwgf7 PipelineRun started: clone-build-push-run-5hw8j